-- Delivery of planned savings: Total (£) unachieved planned savings as a % of total (£) planned savings. - Use of reserves: 1) Ratio of useable reserves to Net Revenue Budget (NRB), 2) Amount of useable reserves used to balance budget as % of - Council tax: 1) Council tax and other income as % of NRB, 2) Council tax collection rates (in-year actual). - Borrowing: 1) Total commercial investment income as % of total net general fund budget, 2) Total (£) commercial investments and (£ plus%) amount funded from borrowing, 3) Borrowing related to commercial investments as % of General Fund total borrowing, 4) Capital interest costs and MRP as a proportion of NRB. - Performance against Budget Timetable. - Frequency / timeliness of engagement with SMT/Cabinet. - Proportion of Savings Proposals in realised or at Delivering stage udalen 25
+- Outturn vs Budget: Main budget lines under or overspend as a % of budgeted expenditure. - Delivery of planned savings: Total (£) unachieved planned savings as a % of total (£) planned savings. - Use of reserves: 1) Ratio of useable reserves to Net Revenue Budget (NRB), 2) Amount of useable reserves used to balance budget as % of NRB. - Council tax: 1) Council tax and other income as % of NRB, 2) Council tax collection rates (in-year actual). - Borrowing: 1) Total commercial investment income as % of total net general fund budget, 2) Total (£) commercial investments and (£ plus%) amount funded from borrowing, 3) Borrowing related to commercial investments as % of General Fund total borrowing, 4) Capital interest costs and MRP as a proportion of NRB. - Performance against Budget Timetable. - Frequency / timeliness of engagement with SMT/Cabinet. - Proportion of Savings Proposals in realised or at Delivering stage